illinoistech-itm/jhajek/itmo-340-540/syllabus/class-340/syllabus.md

 **Course Outcomes:**

 The course is a foundation course in the basics of Data Communications and Computer Networks.
 It is intent is to serve as a basis for practical studies in field of Computer Networking and Network Administration.
 Upon completion, a student should be able to understand how a Computer Network works from both a practical and theoretical perspective.
 They should understand OSI & TCP/IP Models, Various Networking Protocols, Data Circuits, Switches, and Routers.
-They will also have an understanding of troubleshooting and management of networks by usage of various tools.
+They will also have an understanding of troubleshooting and management of networks by usage of various tools.

 **Program Educational Objectives:**